 If you develop symptoms of age-related hearing loss, seek help from an audiologist promptly.
-Presbycusis is a progressive condition that may get worse over time and as your hearing loss increases, you’re more likely to lose your ability to understand speech.
+Presbycusis is a progressive condition that may get worse over time and as your hearing loss increases, you’re more likely to experience greater difficulty understanding speech.
 Hearing loss is permanent but you may be able to minimize the loss if you seek early treatment and assistive devices like hearing aids can improve your quality of life.

 Talk with an audiologist about your treatment options and find out how you can minimize the impact of hearing loss on your everyday life.